MooersLab/emacs-learning-spiral-hydra/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Hydras to promote lazy mastery of Emacs
+# Lazy mastery of Emacs

 ## Brief introduction for the impatient
-The above `learning-spiral-hydras.` file supports a lazy approach to tryingng to master key bindings (keyboard shortcuts) in Emacs by listing the ones that you are trying to master in a pop-up menu.
+The above `learning-spiral-hydras.el` file supports a lazy approach to mastering key bindings (keyboard shortcuts) in Emacs by listing the ones that you are trying to master in a pop-up menu.
 The pop-up menu is invoked by entering `C-c 1` from any buffer.
 The file is easily edited for customization to meet your needs.
 I expect it to be used as a template.
+If you are a beginning Emacs user, you can use these lists as a means of jump starting your use of Emacs.

+The code blockes and snapshots below show the individual hydras.
+The lists of keybindings in these hydras are abbreviated to save space.
+The `learning-spiral-hydras.el` contains my current hydras which have longer lists.

 ## Longer introduction for the curious
 [Hydras](https://github.com/abo-abo/hydra) are popup menus in Emacs--the ultimate text editor.